 What’s your strategy in selecting those equities?

 We use our research teams.
 That’s what we do.
 We have $280 billion assets in management.
-We apply the same criteria to these Islamic products.
-These criteria start with our team of economists, who determine the trends in the world, in currencies, by markets, by regions, and by sectors.
-We have a very strong team in Switzerland, New York and London, who decide, for example, whether we should overweight emerging markets, underweight the euro, etc. From that, we derive from all of our investment strategy where to invest.
+We apply the same criteria to these isalmic products.
+This criteria starts with our team of economists, who determine the trends in the world, in currencies, by markets, by regions, and by sectors.
+We have a very strong team in Switzerland, new york and London, who decide, for example, whether we should overweight emerging markets, underweight the euro, etc. From that, we derive from all of our investment strategy where to invest.
 What we do now is we have additional layers.
 All our strategy of asset allocation is done by Lombard Odier, and in addition to that, we add an additional filter of Islamic investment.

 Do you see that growth mainly coming from new clients or existing clients?
 Would you like to add conventional investors to the Islamic space?